gt-tinker/qwerty/ci/build-windows/hack-for-linker-bug/README.md

 This directory holds a ridiculous hack I implemented to work around what I believe is a bug in `link.exe`, the Windows/MSVC linker.
 If future versions of MSVC resolve the issue, or future versions of CMake or Ninja work around it, this hack should be removed immediately.
+(That would involve removing this directory and the line that sets the `SKBUILD_BUILD_TOOL_ARGS` environment variable in any CI scripts.)

 ## Symptom